 Announcers and analysts often use the term play action to describe what’s happening on offense.
-What does the term play action pass mean in football?
+What does action pass mean in football?

 Play action is a play in football where the quarterback fakes the ball to the running back and then throws a pass.
 The fake to the running back makes the defense think it’s a run play so the quarterback can throw the ball to an open receiver behind them.

 In this article, we will show you the different types of play action and why teams use them.